goliatl/hy-r-intro/7_Statistics/1_Statistics.md

 cars_lm <- lm(dist ~ speed, data = carsdata)
 ```

-The package `ggfortify` comes with the function `autoplot`, which can be used to quickly create diagnostic plots.
+The package `ggfortify` comes with the function `autoplot`, which can be used to create diagnostic plots.
 It generates four plots at once that are laid out as a panel.
 There is a lot of detail, but we'll explore the plots one by one:

 ```
 autoplot(cars_lm)